Dec 14

 England: Gingerbread

 Gingerbread is perhaps the most iconic holiday cookie of them all, served as both softer gingerbread cakes and harder variations that are more similar to a cookie.
 We have featured a more cake-like recipe that heralds back to the historic recipes from England for baking gingerbread.
 Flavored with ginger, cinnamon, and molasses, this holiday treat is a true indulgence, which is fitting considering the comfort and sweetness of the English countryside.
-Get baking with our favorite recipe here.
+Start baking with our favorite recipe here.